olson-sean-k/decorum/README.md

 ## Proxy Types

-Decorum exposes Several proxy (wrapper) types.
+Decorum exposes several proxy (wrapper) types.
 Proxy types provide two primary
 features: they canonicalize floating-point values to support `Eq`, `Hash`, and `Ord`, and they constrain the values they support.
 Different types place different constraints on the values that they can represent, with the `Ordered`